maratbn/LoginRequirePress/loginrequirepress/readme.txt

 == Changelog ==

 = 1.2.0 =
+* Indicating posts without names by token [no name #] where # is the post ID number.
 * Shortened the plugin description appearing on the admin dashboard plugins list to just one sentence.
 * Added support for WordPress instances nested inside subdirectories.